-PhD in condensed-matter physics (theory) from the University of Missouri, Columbia (2013)
+PhD in condensed-matter physics (theory, computational) from the University of Missouri, Columbia (2013)

 I joined the faculty team at the Physics Department in fall 2017.
 Prior to this appointment, I've been postdoctoral fellow researcher at a materials science institute in Madrid, Spain and also at my PhD alma mater.
 I am very excited to practice active-learning methods in my teachings, engage students in my research, and to serve the University to promote students lives.